ajkim19/m2-0425-code-solutions/react-props/react-props-and-expressions-quiz-notes.md

 3. How do you pass props to a component?

-- By putting in arguments to a component.
+- Pass them as attributes

 4. How do you write JavaScript expressions in JSX?